sheepolata/WorldInConflictSim/README.md

 ### 11/04/2021

+Test some quadmap generation.
+Inconclusive for now.
+Will be used for some sort of split and merge algorithm, if I manages to finish it.

 Changed roads display from one tile to a line between 2 locations, using pygame.draw.lines() and the A* calculated path.

 Moved some more parameters to parameters.py (like the map size and the colors for each type).